Graylog2/documentation/pages/secure/sec_url_whitelist.rst

 The URL whitelist
 *******************************

 There are certain components in Graylog which will perform outgoing HTTP requests.
-Among those are event notifications and HTTP-based data adapters.
+Among those, are event notifications and HTTP-based data adapters.

 Allowing Graylog to interact with resources using arbitrary URLs may pose a security risk.
 HTTP requests are executed